 The report found:

 By amplifying girls’ voices and giving them a platform to call out harassment, we hope this report will provide government and policy makers with a mandate to listen and take action while enabling girls to have a say in the change they want to see.
 Including girls in decision making, educating men and boys to respect girls as equals and legislative and policy change are key to making cities safer for girls and for everyone.
 We’ll be working with stakeholders in key cities to drive this change.
-Sign the pledge to get involved.
+Sign up to join the movement for girls rights everywhere.